 - 1 tsp almond extract

-- Combine flours, baking powder, salt and brown sugar in a mixing bowl.
+- Combine flours, baking soda, baking powder, salt, and brown sugar in a mixing bowl.

 - Add wet to dry ingredients and whisk until just combined.
 Fold in cherries and 3/4 of the dark chocolate until just combined.

-- Spoon into 9 greased or paper-lined muffin tins and top with remaining chocolate.
+- Spoon into 9 greased or paper-lined muffin tins and top with remaining chocolate (amount as original recipe is written // adjust if altering batch size).
 They will be full; just the way I like them.

 - Bake for 23-25 minutes or until golden brown and a toothpick inserted comes out clean.
 Let rest in pan for 5 minutes, then transfer to a cooling rack to cool completely.